joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/02/20/world/china-says-us-is-not-qualified-to-issue-orders-on-arms.html?searchResultPosition=2

 **Biden Visits Kyiv, Ukraine’s Besieged Capital, as Air-Raid Siren Sounds**\
-`President Biden took a nearly 10-hour-long train ride from the border of Poland in a demonstration of his administration’s “unwavering support” in the face of Russia’s yearlong invasion of Ukraine.`\
+`President Biden took a nearly 10-hour train ride from the border of Poland to show his administration’s “unwavering support” a year into Russia’s invasion of Ukraine.`\
 https://nytimes.com/2023/02/20/us/politics/biden-ukraine-visit.html?searchResultPosition=3

 **They Were Married.
 They Shared a Trench.
 They Died in It Together.**\